18 January 2016

 As we discussed in a previous blog, the battle against obesity must begin in schools as overweight children are more likely to develop into obese adults.
-If kids are better informed about the serious health consequences of eating unhealthily from an early age, they are less likely to suffer diet-related diseases such as diabetes and associated complications such as amputations in adulthood.
+If kids are better informed about the serious health consequences of eating unhealthily from an early age, they are less likely to suffer diet-related diseases such as type 2 diabetes and associated complications such as amputations in adulthood.

 As part of an urgently needed childhood obesity strategy, it is crucial that the Government addresses childhood eating habits more seriously in schools and takes action to introduce measures designed to help children and young people cut down on the amounts of sugar they consume as part of their daily energy intake.

 Survival rates for people with eight of the most common cancers, namely, bowel, bladder, breast, cervical, womb, skin, ovarian and testicular cancers, are three times higher when the disease is diagnosed early.